asvd/naturalScroll/README.md

 Objects in real life never stop or start moving instantly.
-Having this in mind, `natural scroll` performs the viewport scrolling to the desired position if there is a need to perform it programmatically (for instance, by selecting a menu item pointing to a section).
+Having this in mind, `natural scroll` performs the viewport scrolling to the desired position programmatically when there is such a need (for instance, by selecting a menu item pointing to a section).

 As it name states, `natural scroll` performs the scrolling animation smoothly and naturally: it starts and finishes the movement with zero speed and acceleration.
-If then a new scrolling target is specified, while the previous scrolling animation has not yet completed, the new animation is calculated so that it starts with the speed and acceleration of the current frame of the running animation.
+If then a running animation has not yet completed, but a new scrolling target is specified, `natural scroll` calculates the new animation frames so that the starting speed and acceleration correspond to the current frame of the running animation.
 Nevertheless, such calculations do not increase the overall scrolling time: the animation is pretty fast, so that users will not probably notice the magic at all.
-But good design should not be noticed, it will simply make scrolling comfortable and predictable for a user.
+But good design should not be
+noticed: it simply makes scrolling comfortable and predictable for a user.

-You can see how `natural scroll` works on the following web-pages by clicking the menu items:
+You can see how `natural scroll` works on the following web-pages (click the menu items there and carefully watch how scrolling is performed):

 - [Home page of intence project](http://asvd.github.io/intence);